cheddar-me/pecorino/README.md

 Check out the inline YARD documentation for more options.

+## Cleaning out stale locks from the database

+We recommend running the following bit of code every couple of hours (via cron or similar) to delete the stale blocks and leaky buckets from the system:

+    Raclette.prune!

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.